What Are Negative Keywords In Google Ads and How to Use Them?

 What Are Negative Keywords

-Negative keywords are words or phrases you add to your AdWords campaign that tells Google not to show your ad for specific searches.
+Negative keywords are words or phrases you add to your AdWords campaign that tell Google not to show your ad for specific searches.
 For example, if you sell shoes, you might add the word “free” as a negative keyword.
 This way, your ad will not be shown to people searching for free shoes.

 You can add negative keywords at the campaign or ad group level.
 When you add a negative keyword to a campaign, it will apply to all the ad groups in that campaign.